FREQUENTLY ASKED QUESTIONS

 2. What is the salary for alternative teachers?

 If you are employed as an alternative teacher, you will be paid by the employing district.
 Some of the programs allow the expenses of being trained and mentored to be deducted monthly from your salary.
 Salaries vary among school districts.
 Contact the schools or districts that you are interested in for this information.

 3. What is cost of the program and how does it compare to other alternative licensure programs?

-The cost of the ASPIRE to Teach® program is $5,300 plus a $200 technology, text and materials fee for the first year.
+The cost of the ASPIRE to Teach® program is $5,500 plus a $250 non-refundable deposit due during enrollment.
 This includes access to all online modules with feedback from instructors, Professional Learning Community meetings, mentoring and coaching.
 Each additional year costs $2,000.
 The fee charged to the alternative candidate will vary depending on the designated agency.
 The Colorado Department of Education does not set or keep program fee information.
 Information about program costs may be obtained from the designated agency.
 Please note that the MA option for ASPIRE graduates is a separate program cost and not included in the above pricing.

 4. What is a designated agency?